JuanSeBestia/react-native-wifi-reborn/README.md

 #### Errors:

-* iOS:
 * `unavailableForOSVersion`: Starting from iOS 11, NEHotspotConfigurationError is available.
 * `invalid`: If an unknown error is occurred.
 * `invalidSSID`: If the SSID is invalid.
 * `invalidSSIDPrefix`: If the SSID prefix is invalid.
 * `invalidPassphrase`: If the passphrase is invalid.
 * `userDenied`: If the user canceled the request to join the asked network.
 * `locationPermissionDenied`: Starting from iOS 13, location permission is denied.
 * `locationPermissionRestricted`: Starting from iOS 13, location permission is restricted.
 * `couldNotDetectSSID`: If the SSID couldn't be detected.
-* Android:
-  * `locationPermissionMissing`: Starting android 6, location permission needs to be granted for wifi scanning.
-  * `locationServicesOff`: Starting Android 6, location services needs to be on to scan for wifi networks.
-  * `couldNotEnableWifi`: Starting Android 10, apps are no longer allowed to enable wifi.
-User has to manually do this.
-  * `couldNotScan`: Starting Android 9, it's only allowed to scan 4 times per 2 minuts in a foreground app.
-  * `didNotFindNetwork`: If the wifi network is not in range, the security type is unknown and WifiUtils doesn't support connecting to the network.
-  * `authenticationErrorOccurred`: Authentication error occurred while trying to connect.
-The password could be incorrect or the user could have a saved network configuration with a different password!
-  * `android10ImmediatelyDroppedConnection` : Firmware bugs on OnePlus prevent it from connecting on some firmware versions.
-More info: https://github.com/ThanosFisherman/WifiUtils/issues/63.
-  * `timeoutOccurred`: Could not connect in the timeout window.
-* Both:
 * `unableToConnect`: When an unknown error occurred.

 ## Only Android
 The following methods work only on Android